dynamsoft-docs/capture-vision-docs-js/programming/javascript/release-notes/core.md

 ### Changed

-Updated the recognition model package name, which DLR depends on.
-The name changed from `dcm` (Dynamsoft Character Model) to 'dlrData' (Dynamsoft Label Recognizer Data).
+Updated the `engineResourcePath` referenced by `dcm` (Dynamsoft Character Model) and introduced an automatic path exploration feature based on the engine paths.

 ## 3.0.30 (01/11/2024)